 This is where you come in.

-By supporting Ontario Hubs, you’re building an Ontario where people of all communities – cities, regional centres, First Nations and small towns – will be better informed, represented and politically engaged.
-Your gift will be matched up to $500,000, doubling its impact so please donate today.
+By supporting Ontario Hubs, you’re building an Ontario where people of all communities — cities, regional centres, First Nations, and small towns — will be better informed, represented, and politically engaged.
+Your gift will be matched up to $500,000, doubling its impact.

-Please donate in support of the Ontario Hubs project today.
 We depend on you to continue creating these life-changing learning opportunities.
+Please donate today.